Effective Date: August 2026

 MusicBrainz and Wikipedia require a User-Agent header that identifies the calling application.
 Audio Hero sends the literal string AudioHero/<version> (https://bommerts.com/audiohero) for this purpose.
 No other identifying information is sent.

-You can avoid all optional internet traffic by not using the Internet Radio feature, by turning off the Track Info panel in Settings, and by not signing in to cloud sync.
+You can avoid all optional internet traffic by not using the Internet Radio feature, by turning off the Track Info panel in Settings, by not signing in to cloud sync, and by not submitting a bug report.
 The Microsoft Store update and license checks are handled by Windows itself and run only on app startup.

 2.3 Optional Pro cloud sync (Microsoft account + OneDrive)